403-978-6052

 Will a DUI affect my job in Alberta?

-It can.
+Yes, a DUI charge has the potential to affect your employment.
 Licensed professionals, commercial drivers, and employees who require driving may face employment consequences.
 A criminal conviction can also affect future background checks.
-Learn more.

 Do I need a lawyer for a first-time DUI in Calgary?